hardhats/vista-install-docs/New/InitializeVistA.rst

              * * * *  WARNING  * * * *

-    You are about to change the domain name of this facility in the MailMan Site Parameters file.
+    You are about to change the domain name of this facility in the Mailman Site Parameters file.

     Currently, this facility is named: FOIA.DOMAIN.EXT